BlackBerry Passport: Reception

-Joanna Stern of The Wall Street Journal was similarly negative, remarking that while BlackBerry still had the best e-mail client of any smartphone platform, the Passport's keyboard was inferior to that of past BlackBerry devices, and shared criticism surrounding the device's design.
+Joanna Stern of the Wall Street Journal was similarly negative, remarking that while BlackBerry still had the best e-mail client of any smartphone platform, the Passport's keyboard was inferior to that of past BlackBerry devices, and shared criticism surrounding the device's design.
 She felt that the Passport demonstrated that BlackBerry was still "living in the past" in regards to its view of the smartphone industry and users' apparent need for a phone specifically for work usage—especially one that is such irregularly designed.
 In a preliminary review, Engadget noted that even with Amazon Appstore available, there was not enough software for the device, and concluded that "[the Passport] is built well and the keyboard is comfortable, but be prepared for a few odd stares from those around you."
 It was also noted that the size and shape of the Passport were similar to a previous Android phablet—the LG Optimus Vu.

-Although no longer produce by BlackBerry, many fans and tech reviewer still mark both BlackBerry Passport and Classic as an alternative to productivity smartphone, which continue to be recommended device as an mini laptop due to their form factor.

 Sales

-Within 6 hours, 258,000 Passports were sold, and pre-order stock on both Amazon and BlackBerry's websites was sold out within 6 hours.
+In the two days following its official launch, 200,000 Passports were sold, and pre-order stock on both Amazon and BlackBerry's websites was sold out within 10 hours.
+BlackBerry Passport was launched in India in October 2013 and was available in India from 10 October onwards.